section-engineering-education/engineering-education/articles/discord-bot-node/index.md

 There.
 Now to add more commands, you just add them to `commands`.

 ## Bot Ideas
-Now that you know how to make a Discord bot, it would nice if you would actually make one.
+Now that you know how to make a Discord bot, you'll probably want to make your own.
 If you need a list of Discord Bot ideas, I've come up with a few already for [my blog](https://botahamec.github.io/posts/20_06_03_project_ideas/).
 Here are a few more though:

 - A bot that can compile its own programming language
 - Calculator Bot.
 If you're learning a new programming language, you could start by making this bot in that language.
 Try different ways of inputting the values.